 Developing Gratitude And The Analogy To Light

 Ignoring the problem is going inside and never facing the intense sunlight again.
 Gratitude forces you to remain an active participant in the world until the intensity of the light decreases.

-Now if you’re already sun-burnt, looking away from the sun won’t undue the damage.
+Now if you’re already sunburnt, looking away from the sun won’t undo the damage.
 It won’t make it heal faster.
 It won’t even reduce the pain.

 Pain brings focus.
-Often this is a positive, but when you can’t focus on anything else and the accompanying misery, you’re no longer living.
+Often this is a positive, but when you can’t focus on anything else but the accompanying misery, you’re no longer living.

 Regardless of its type, duration or severity, gratitude works because it forces you to focus on something other than your own suffering.

 Developing Gratitude Requires Focus